 Photo of LMU Chapel

-Your experience has brought you this far.
-Now, take it further.
-LMU’s online Doctorate in Educational Leadership for Social Justice is built for practitioners like you who are ready to expand their influence, strengthen their leadership, and create equity-driven change across education and community spaces.
+You’ve navigated the systems, managed the schools, and led the teams.
+LMU’s fully online Doctorate in Educational Leadership for Social Justice (Ed.D.) is designed for established practitioners like you who are ready to expand their influence, strengthen their strategic leadership, and drive equity-driven change across education and community spaces.

 Where an Ed.D.
 Can Take You